Postdoctoral Research at the CNST NanoLab

 - Nanomagnet Dynamics: The CNST is developing facilities for microwave and millimeter wave measurements of magnetic properties in magnetic structures and nanodevices, including interactions with spin-polarized currents.
+Current projects involve ferromagnetic resonance measurements using diamond NV centers and/or fiber optic telecommunications technology.
 The emphasis in this effort is on providing characterization tools for magnetism-based future electronics.
 The effort requires a strong background in magnetism.
 Experience with microwave measurements, lithography, thin-film deposition, scanned-probe measurements or micromagnetics is a strong plus.

 - Nanomagnetism: The CNST is developing measurement techniques to investigate the novel properties of technologically relevant nanoscale magnetic structures and devices.
 Current projects involve imaging magnetic nanostructures in new materials, including multiferroics and chiral magnets, and in new devices, including patterned magnetic logic, magnetic memories, and spintronics.
 This effort requires experience with some combination of sample preparation (e.g. electron beam and optical lithography or magnetic thin film and multilayer growth) and sample characterization (e.g. surface analysis, scanning electron microscopy, Lorentz transmission electron microscopy, scanning electron microscopy with polarization analysis, magnetic force microscopy, magneto-optic Kerr effect, and spin polarized scanning tunneling microscopy).